seal-research/gluetest/README.md

 # Commons CSV
 mvn -f commons-csv/pom.xml test -Drat.skip
 ```
+> [!NOTE]
-> [!NOTE]: This step requires maven to be installed.
+> This step requires maven to be installed.
 If maven is not installed, see [their web page](https://maven.apache.org/install.html) for installation instructions.

 ### Running the translated Python Tests